 - That you will engage fully in the provision of instructions and information to us.

 Our experience is that clients wish us to charge mostly on an hourly rate basis and our rates are set out below (which are reviewed annually).
-However, in order to give our client’s the maximum control of their legal costs we will agree at least two fee options at the commencement of their matter (whether that be fixed fees, capped fees or some other fee arrangement).
+However, in order to give our client’s the maximum control of their legal costs, we will agree on at least two fee options at the commencement of their matter (whether that be fixed fees, capped fees or some other fee arrangement).
 There may also be instances where you have the benefit of a legal expenses insurance policy which will contribute toward, or all, of your legal costs too and your solicitor will discuss this with you.

 |Name||Position||Hourly Rate (plus VAT)|